There are only so many hours in a day.

 But, you still need personalization and well-timed messaging.

-You need to be using marketing automation if you want to scale efficiently.
+You need to have a guide to marketing automation as a launchpad if you want to scale efficiently.

 Start by automating your lead flows.
 When a form is completed, send those new leads into your CRM or email platform to automatically start new campaigns.

-Then, automate your social strategy.
-Stop wasting precious hours on social media and start automating your sharing process with Feedly and Buffer.
+Then, automate your social media marketing strategy.
+Stop wasting precious hours on social media and start automating your sharing process with tools like Feedly and Buffer.

 And remember, always use shopping cart abandonment emails to have a second shot at converting customers.